 The interior of the structure also showed every significant sign of settlement in some of the most extreme conditions.
-From an extreme sloping floor, to sticking doors, floating walls, misaligned windows and frames, and cracked drywall.
+This included sloping floors, sticking doors, floating walls, misaligned windows, and cracked drywall.

 The Foundation Repair Solution

 The ECP Resistance and Helical Piles proved to be the perfect solution for this house.
 The Steel Piers are hydraulically pressed piles that fasten to the foundation and advance through the poor bearing soils that allowed the structure to settle.
 The Helical Piers are small “screw” piles that are torqued through the poor soils into good bearing strata.
 A total of 20 ECP Model 350 Piers were installed on the inside of the foundation wall.
 A total of 4 Helical Piles were installed for the new column supports at the beam.
 The average depth of the ECP Push Piers was 65 feet.